SaurabhGoyal/vmrs/Readme.md

 ### Interrupt Controller
 - Interrupt Controller has a single component **Pending Interrupt Queue** where any incoming and non-handled interrupts are stored.
+- We will model each interrupt as a single 8 bit data item with following format - `Device-id (4 bits) | Interrupt-id (4 bits)`.
+Interrupts themselves are simple signal mechanisms of an event happening and do not carry with them the data of the event.
+The data of the event should be put into an area commonly accessible by the external system as well as CPU.
+Such area can be CPU memory and special registers (such as Memory mapped registers) or dedicated managed-memory (separate from CPU, accessible via MMU - Memory Management Unit).
+In the former case, external system can use vm's `load` API and then use interrupt-controller's `int` API.
 - It exposes two APIs -
     - `Int(interrupt)` - Adds an interrupt to the pending queue.
 It may discard them as well depending on if they are duplicate or too soon or any other factor.
 This will be called by the external systems.
     - `IntA(interrupt)` - Acknowledges an interrupt handling to be complete and removes it from pending interrupts queue.
 This will be called based on interrupt handling response from CPU.